 You will also have to style your bangs/pompadour regularly, unless you are going for a messy and tousled look, or if your hair is very coarse and can stand up on its own.

-Maintaining clean sideburns and other facial hair is also important when you have this look so that you can create a cohesive, clean cut look that will compliment your face and head shape as well as your sense of style.
+Maintaining clean sideburns and other types of facial hair is also important when you have this look so that you can create a cohesive, clean crew cut look that will compliment your face and head shape as well as your sense of style.

 And if you ask us, the trend of crew cuts among these nominees isn’t a mere coincidence.